-Pioneer life resulted in several fatal accidents.
-For instance, William Dayton was killed as he and George W. Bean were giving a demonstration of the cannon.
+Pioneer life in Provo resulted in several fatal accidents.
+For instance, William Dayton was killed while he and George W. Bean were giving a demonstration of the fort's cannon.
 One shot had been fired, and a spark ignited the powder during reloading.
 Dayton was killed and Mr. Bean lost his left arm.
-"Hout" Conover rode 120 miles in twenty hours to Centerville for Dr. Blake.
-This was a feat of riding history.
+"Hout" Conover was sent for Dr. Blake and in a feat of riding history, rode 120 miles in twenty hours to Centerville.

 Also recorded is the death of Joseph Higbee on February 9, 1850.
-He was "behind a log with his companion, it being so very quiet he raised his head to look about and was shot through the neck" (from Diary of Epsy Jane Williams Pace).
+During a battle with Native Americans, he was "behind a log with his companion, it being so very quiet he raised his head to look about and was shot through the neck" (from Diary of Epsy Jane Williams Pace).
 He was the only living son of Isaac Higbee, a Bishop in Nauvoo and Salt Lake.
-This occurred during a battle with Indians where several people were wounded.
+During this same battle several other people were wounded.

 Temple Hill Cemetery

 In 1850, a better location was found and a second fort was built.
-The houses and stockade were moved and replaced on the second spot.
-Later that year, it was extended by another addition or fort.
-A SECOND Fort Field Cemetery was begun.
-In The History of Provo 4th Ward, John E. Booth states, "Fort Field Cemetery name is changed to Temple Hill."
+The houses and stockade were moved and rebuilt at this second spot.
+Later that year, another addition was added to the fort.
+A second Fort Field Cemetery was established.
+In The History of the Provo 4th Ward, John E. Booth states, "Fort Field Cemetery's name is changed to Temple Hill."
 By 1880, this site was discarded as a burial ground as the soil was too sandy, causing graves to cave in before burials could take place.
 This site is where the Maeser Building now stands on the Brigham Young University campus.

 Grandview Hill Cemetery

-A THIRD cemetery was located on Grandview Hill.
-In about 1860, the corner of three land grants belonging to James Smith, Joseph Thompson, and a man named Rasmussen, became the burial ground for a child of Thompson.
-As time went on, other burials were added and eventually not only were there graves on the Thompson land, but on the land belonging to the other two landowners.
+A third cemetery was located on Grandview Hill.
+In about 1860, the corner of three land grants belonging to James Smith, Joseph Thompson, and a man named Rasmussen, became the burial ground for one of Thompson's children.
+As time went on, other burials were added until eventually there were graves on the land belonging to all three landowners.
 By 1879, this location had become a fair-sized cemetery (around sixty burials).
 The landowners objected and refused to allow other burials to take place.
 They also requested that the bodies of those buried there be removed at the expense of their families.
 Most of the bodies were removed to Temple Hill Cemetery.
 However, some next of kin had moved from the community, others could not afford the expense involved, while still others preferred to leave their loved ones unmolested, even though it meant they would rest in an unmarked grave.
 Two Rasmussen children are still buried there and their graves are marked by two lilac bushes north and west of the Baptist Church on Columbia Lane.

 The first Fort Field Cemetery was too wet, the Temple Hill Cemetery (second Fort Field) was too sandy, and the Grandview Hill Cemetery, where three farms converged, had been closed at the request of the landowners.
 A new burial location was needed, so on June 11, 1853, a special meeting was called at the Public Square (Pioneer Park).
 A committee was appointed to find a better place for a cemetery.
 On June 25, 1853, their report was presented and the current site of the Provo City Cemetery on Springville Road (State Street) was chosen.